 Advantages of CNC machining

-It can also be used to manufacture end-use products and components, but is generally cost-effective only in short-term production runs in small batches.
+CNC manufacturing is an excellent method for rapid prototyping.
+While it can also be used for end-use products and components, it is typically cost-effective only for short-term production runs in small quantities.

 Multi axis CNC machining